wp-plugins/contact-form-manager/readme.txt

 == Changelog ==

+= Contact Form Manager 1.3.1 =
+* Option for bcc email with mulitiple emailid support
+* A few bug fixes

 = Contact Form Manager 1.3 =
 * Support for subscribing contact to XYZ Newsletter Manager plugin
 * Option to specify separate sender email in case of SMTP sending